 The Start-up category is for those who are looking to establish a business in the United Kingdom for the first time.
 In order to qualify under this category, applicants need a business idea that is (a) innovative, (b) scalable; and (c) viable.
 The idea itself must be supported by an ‘endorsing body’.
 A grant of leave under this category is for 2-years and does not lead directly to settlement.
-It is important to note that the 2-year time-limit for length of leave will include time already granted under the Tier 1 (Graduate Entrepreneur) route.
+It is important to note that the 2-year time-limit for length of leave will include any time already granted under the Tier 1 (Graduate Entrepreneur) route.
 Whilst applicants are ‘timed out’ of leave after 2 years, they may, if they wish, switch to the innovator category.